Oct. 1- Fromista: 15 and one-half miles, 5 and one-half hours

-This is our kind of road (flat and dirt) and we are making good time on the meseta today.
-We prepared ourselves for the steep incline, but the descent is steeper than I had imagined.
+This is our kind of road (flat and dirt) and we are making good time on the meseta.
+We prepared ourselves for the steep incline, but the descent is even steeper than I had imagined.
 Luckily, I am mesmerized by the life stories of two women from New York and before I know it, we are back on the flat path.

 While Fromista is not a big town (population 840), it is famous for its Iglesia de San Martin.
-Built in 1066, it is considered to be one of the finest examples of Romanesque architecture in all of Spain.
+Built in 1066, this church is considered to be one of the finest examples of Romanesque architecture in all of Spain.

 Our Hotel Doña Mayor is very contemporary.
-Our room has a nice terrace and a bath tub (a great treat).
+Our room has a nice terrace an (a great treat).
 We are sleepy, but we freshen up and go exploring.
 We run into our friend from California and enjoy a glass of wine together.